-- Are affected by context. - Contexts are the interrelated variables that influence performance" (AOTA, 2014, p.
-S8).
-Contexts may be personal, societal (i.e., family, community or system) or governmental/political.
-Contexts include the social and physical environments and the cultural, personal, temporal, and virtual elements that surround the individual (AOTA, 2014) including the political and economic environments that influence the persons, families, organizations, and societies that they touch.
-Contexts may enhance, impair, or bar participation and full engagement in occupation. - Have an innate drive and capacity to change.
-Change may be self-created, i.e., generate spontaneously from within, or may occur in response to occupational needs or contextual challenges.
+Are affected by context.

+These contexts may be social, physical, cultural, personal, temporal, and virtual, including the political and economic environments influencing individuals and groups.
+Contexts may enhance, impair, or totally block participation and engagement in occupation.

+Have an expansive capacity to change.

+Change may be self-created, e.g., generated spontaneously from within, or in response to occupational needs or contextual challenges.
 When change is responsive to an internal or external demand or pressure, the term adaptation is commonly applied.
 Change may be adaptive i.e., moving toward health, or maladaptive i.e., moving away from health.
-Occupational therapy facilitates adaptation, and relies on the dynamism of humans as capable changeable beings.
+Occupational therapy facilitates adaptation, and relies on the dynamism of humans as being capable of change.